pahertel/ML_Life_Cycle_Using_AutoML/README.md

 5. Saving the predictions and logging artifacts by creating a new experiment in mlflow

 ### Production and Scaling:
-1. Dockerfile to create docker image for sharing with team or deploy on, HPC or the cloud or Kubernetes
+1. Dockerfile to create docker image for sharing with team or deploy on, HPC, the cloud or Kubernetes

 ### Business Scenario: